1995–96 in English football: Diary of the season

 30 October 1995: Striker John McGinlay scores for struggling Bolton Wanderers in a surprise 1–0 home win against Arsenal.

-4 November 1995: Manchester United lose 1–0 at Arsenal with an early goal from Dennis Bergkamp, their first Premier League defeat since the opening day of the season, and Newcastle extended their lead to five points with a 2–1 home win over Liverpool, with Steve Howey scoring a late winner.
-Manchester City finally win a Premier League at the 12th attempt, being Bolton 1–0 at Maine Road.
+4 November 1995: Manchester United lose 1–0 at Arsenal with an early goal from Dennis Bergkamp, their first Premier League defeat since the opening day of the season, and Newcastle extend their lead to five points with a 2–1 home win over Liverpool, with Steve Howey scoring a late winner.
+Manchester City finally win a Premier League at the 12th attempt, being fellow strugglers Bolton 1–0 at Maine Road.
 In Division One, Sheffield United climb off the bottom of the table and out of the bottom three with a 4–1 home win over Portsmouth.
 Tranmere beat Derby 5-1 and Stoke beat Luton 5–0.

 6 November 1995: Nottingham Forest go third in the Premier League with a 4–1 win over Wimbledon, who remain fourth from bottom.

 8 November 1995: Chelsea sign Romanian defender Dan Petrescu from Sheffield Wednesday for a club record fee of £2.3million.

 10 November 1995: The FA withdraws its £118.5-million television deal with Football League clubs after they failed to meet a deadline.

 11 November 1995: In the FA Cup's first round, Shrewsbury Town defeat Northern Premier League side Marine by a club-record 11-2 and Division Two crisis club Swansea City lose 7–0 to Division Three side Fulham.
 Division Two's Bradford City are made to work hard for a 4–3 win over non-league Burton Albion.
 Hitchin Town, another non-league side, eliminate Bristol Rovers with a 2–1 win.
 Dorchester Town lose 9–1 to Oxford United.

 13 November 1995: Former England manager Graham Taylor resigns after 20 months managing Wolverhampton Wanderers, who began the season as Division One promotion favourites but have fallen to 17th.
+His final game in charge, a televised home match against 10-man Charlton Athletic in the league, ended in a goalless draw.

 17 November 1995: Kenny Dalglish, director of football at Blackburn Rovers since June after guiding them to the Premier League title, is reported to be in the running to be the new Wolves manager.

 18 November 1995: Alan Shearer scores a hat-trick for Blackburn in their 7–0 home win over Nottingham Forest, while leaders Newcastle are held to a 1–1 draw at Aston Villa, enabling Manchester United to cut the gap at the top to six points (and having the advantage of a game in hand) with their 4–1 home win over Southampton.